Michael J. Gallagher (artist)

 In 1935, Gallagher was hired as technical director of the Philadelphia Printmaking branch of the WPA art project.
 Along with other WPA artists Dox Thrash and Hugh Mesibov, helped to pioneer a new technique of print making, the carborundum printmaking or carbograph.

 Gallagher is known for his paintings, lithographs, woodcuts and book illustrations.
 He was accomplished at both figure studies and landscapes.

-Work by Gallagher are in the permanent collections the Smithsonian Institution, Washington, DC, the Metropolitan Museum of Art, NY, the New York Public Library, the Brooklyn Museum of Art, the Art Institute of Chicago, the Los Angeles County Museum of art, the Philadelphia Museum of Art, and the Philadelphia Public Library, the Everhart Museum, Scranton, and Princeton University, Museum, New Jersey.
+Work by Gallagher are in the permanent collections the Smithsonian Institution, Washington, DC, the Metropolitan Museum of Art, NY, the New York Public Library, the Brooklyn Museum of Art, the Art Institute of Chicago, the Los Angeles County Museum of art, the Philadelphia Museum of Art, and the Philadelphia Public Library, the Everhart Museum, Scranton, Princeton University, Museum, New Jersey, and the Earth and Mineral Sciences Museum & Art Gallery at The Pennsylvania State University.